MNC89/eks-self-mgd/eks/README.md

   * Deployed on multiple AZs for greater availability
   * Launch template uses latest optimized EKS AMI from SSM
 * aws-auth config file for access to the kubernetes cluster
+* Dynamically created SSH keypair for worker nodes that is saved in AWS console
 * VPC CNI addon (Virtual Private Cloud Container Network Interface)
   * Allows for up to 110 pods to be deployed on each t3.medium node
 * EBS CSI addon (Elastic Block Store Container Storage Interface)